jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 The accession numbers of sequences that we excluded during the data-curation stage (because they are duplicates) are listed in `data/sequence_data/exclude_seqs.tsv` (modified from [Nextstrain ncov exclude list(https://github.com/nextstrain/ncov/blob/master/defaults/exclude.txt)].

 ### <a name="travel_data"></a>Human-Travel Data
-Our study also involved three types of human-travel data:
+Our study also involved three types of data regarding human-travel volume:
 * data on the volume of global air travel ([`data/travel_data/global_flights`](#global_flights_data)),
 * data on the volume of domestic travel in China ([`data/travel_data/china_domestic`](#china_domestic_data)), and
 * data on the volume of domestic travel in the United States ([`data/travel_data/us_domestic`](#us_domestic_data)).